jewelsofthought/neshama/site/posts/tolnet/final/11-values.md

    9. [Empowered vs. Victim](#empowered-vs-victim)
    10. [Control vs Facilitate](#control-vs-facilitate)

-## Graphs and Networks

-Interesting exploration of more human centric graphs, to map data, closer to [Knowledge Graphs](https://shapeofdata.wordpress.com/2013/08/13/graphs-and-networks/comment-page-1/).

 ## Values

+Although I am describing the interactions and the relationship as system, the focus is on the human component in all of this.
+The system must be serving, and subservient to, the human that it is serving.

-There is a human component in all of this, too.
-In order for this network to be successful – as it is, in essence, a social network – there are certain values that might need emphasis.
-These will also form the basis for the constitution of the Tree of Life network.
-Some of these are:
+In addition, order for any human network to be successful, it needs the people, not the system.
+Thus it might be necessary to express certain values that will comprise the basis for the constitution of the Garden we wish the Tree of Life to be a part of.

-### Unify
+### Unity

 > Together we stand, divided we fall